mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 Also, using uniquely decodable codes is somewhat more realistic.
 As a transmitter you would like to start sending whatever new symbol has just arrived.
 You shouldn't have to wait for the input stream to end so that you can figure out what binary string to put into the channel.
 Maybe you have no way of knowing when the stream ends, if it ends at all.
 This type of codes lets you do that, you don't have to remember what you have seen or know what will come next.
 This coding is, in a sense, instantaneous for the transmitter, you encode the symbol and send it and that's it.
 The same thing cannot be said about the receiver, it may require seeing a very large string ahead just to make sure what symbol to decode.
 If we want the coding to also be instantaneous for the receiver, we want what are called *prefix codes*.
 We'll talk more about prefix codes later.

 Before going any further, a very interesting question arises.
 Are uniquely decodable codes really enough?
 Or is it that we can get a more efficient code *when we do know* the $$n$$ distribution ahead of time?
-As we'll proove later, this kind of codes can't go below entropy so, at least for the specific case of fixed $$n$$, you may actually be more efficient than this.
+As we'll prove later, this kind of codes can't go below entropy so, at least for the specific case of fixed $$n$$, you may actually be more efficient than this.

 Anyway, getting back on track.
 How efficient can we get with uniquely decodable codes?
 The following 2 properties help a lot in trying to bound an optimal encoding.